ufal/UMR/doc/eventive-concepts.md

 ### Identifying eventive concepts – rules applied in annotation of Czech

+#### Eventive concepts

 > **RULE 2:** (internal criterion for Czech)
 > Whenever a **concept**
 > 1) denotes an **activity or a state** (in a broad sense) and
 > 2) **has a roleset**,
 >
-> then represent it as an **event**. i.e., anchor it to the (valency) lexicon (with its roleset)
+> then it should be represented as an **event** and anchor in the (valency) lexicon (with its roleset)
 >
 > ... _**CONFLICT with UMR guidelines for stative verbs** (if not packed as predication)**!!**_

 JH: ***Be conservative (at least for the time being)!***
 JH: Discussion on 31.7.2023, see the [31.7.2023 meeting minutes](https://github.com/ufal/UMR/tree/main/doc/minutes-from-meetings):
 “We do not want to add a big number of nouns / adjectives to the lexicon OR represent them as verbs, unless we have a clear case of a deverbal noun (ending with -ní/-tí) or deverbal adjective (see below) ...
-YES – morphological criterion!!!”
+YES – morphological criterion!!!” ... **_(CONFLICT with UMR guidelines!!)_**
+However, those deverbal nouns/adjectives that are already covered in PDT-Vallex and clearly describe a process should be considered as events.

 Thus:

 * _dělat_ “do” is an event because it is a verb, it denotes a process and it has a frame file.
 * _mýt_ “wash” is an event because it is a verb, it denotes a process and it has a frame file.
-* _milovat_ “love” is an event because it is a verb and it has a frame file; although it denotes a state, we will treat it always as an event, regardless information packaging **(conflict with UMR guidelines).**
+* _milovat_ “love” is an event because it is a verb and it has a frame file; although it denotes a state, we will treat it always as an event, regardless information packaging **_(CONFLICT with UMR guidelines!!)_**
 ---
 * _dělání_ “doing”, _mytí_ “washing”, _milování_ “loving, making love” are events if they denote an activity or state  because they are deverbal nouns, derived using the most productive _-ní/-tí_ suffixes;
   * BUT: _mytí_ (lit. washing) as "a small hygienic bag", šití (lit. sewing) as "sewing kit" are (deverbal) nouns denoting things (in a strict sense) and as such, they should be annotated as entities ?
-* _prodej_ “sale” is not an event – it is a deverbal noun but it is derived (from _prodávat_ “sell”) in a less productive way; ML: ??it has an entry and thus a roleset in PDT-Vallex - should it be annotated as event ??; note that the much less frequent _prodávání_ “selling” is an event **(conflict with UMR guidelines).**
+* _prodej_ “sale”  is a deverbal noun derived (from _prodávat_ “sell”) in a less productive way;  it has an entry and thus a roleset in PDT-Vallex - ideally, it should it be annotated as an event (if describing a process), similarly like the much less frequent _prodávání_ “selling”;
-* _válka_ “war” is a noun not derived from verb with the _-ní/-tí_ suffixes, despite denoting processes; ML: ??it has two entries (and thus rolesets) in PDT-Vallex - should it be annotated as event ??
+* _válka_ “war” is a noun not derived from verb with the _-ní/-tí_ suffixes, despite denoting processes; it has two entries (and thus rolesets) in PDT-Vallex, thus it should it be annotated as an event (if describing a process)
 * _koncert_ “concert” is a noun not derived from verb with the _-ní/-tí_ suffixes, despite it denotes a process.
-It is not annotated as an event **(conflict with UMR guidelines).**
+It is not covered by PDT-Vallex and thus it is not annotated as an event **_(CONFLICT with UMR guidelines!!)_**
 ---
 * _myjící_ “washing” is an event because it is an active participial adjective derived from the present converb.
-ŠZ: what about conversions such as cestující (lit. the travelling) in the sense of the "passenger"?
-ML: ?? in the same way es e.g., teacher, thus ARG0-of _cestovat_??
+* _cestující_ "passenger" (lit. the travelling) - a conversion, it denotes a person so it is not an event); it should be annotated as `ARG0-of` of the verb _cestovat_ (i.e., the same way es e.g., _teacher_, ex.
+3-2-1-1-1 (1b))

-* _mycí_ “to be used for washing” is not an event because it is a different type of derivation **(conflict with UMR guidelines?).**
+* ??? _mycí_ “to be used for washing” is not an event because it is a different type of derivation **(CONFLICT with UMR guidelines???).**
-  * Analogously, _dělající, milující, skládající, plovoucí, plnící_ are events while _skládací, plovací, plnicí_ are not.
+  * ???
+Analogously, _dělající, milující, skládající, plovoucí, plnící_ are events while _skládací, plovací, plnicí_ are not.
 * _udělavší_ “having done” is an event because it is an active participial adjective derived from the past converb.
 * _udělaný_ “done” is an event because it is a passive participial adjective.
 Analogously, _mytý, umytý, milovaný_ are events.
-* Derivations of adjectives from the l-participle are less productive.
+* ???
+Derivations of adjectives from the l-participle are less productive.
 Therefore, _spadlý_ “fallen”, _vzrostlý_ “full-grown”, _bývalý_ “former” etc. are not events.
-* Other deverbal adjectives are also not events: _kulhavý_ “limping”, _učenlivý_ “quick to learn”, _představitelný_ “imaginable”, _obstojný_ “passable”.
+* ???
+Other deverbal adjectives are also not events: _kulhavý_ “limping”, _učenlivý_ “quick to learn”, _představitelný_ “imaginable”, _obstojný_ “passable”.

 Examples: